veliovgroup/josk/README.md

 });
 ```

-Note: This library relies on job ID, so you can not pass same job (with same ID).
-Always use different `uid`, even for same task:
+Note: This library relies on job ID, so you can not pass same job (with the same ID).
+Always use different `uid`, even for the same task:
 ```javascript
 var task = function (ready) {
   //...some code here